Dušan Kovačević: Biography

 Kovačević's prolific work is well known and popular in Serbia.
-His comedies have been translated into 17 languages, but his work didn't become available in English until the mid-1990s.
-One of his plays, Balkan Spy was being rehearsed in Beijing at the time of Tiananmen Square protests, only to be cancelled by the authorities.
+His comedies have been translated into 20 languages, but his work didn't become available in English until the mid-1990s.

 A declared royalist, Dušan Kovačević is a member of the Crown Council of Aleksandar Karađorđević.
 He is also a member of the Serbian Academy of Sciences and Arts.
 In 2020 he was awarded the Sretenje order of the Republic of Serbia.

 His daughter Lena Kovačević is a jazz singer.